pontus-vision/pontus-vision/README.md

 LGPD folder: `cd pv-lgpd`

 ## Secret Files
 This demo uses Kubernetes secrets to store various sensitive passwords and credentials.
-You'll need to create your own, but to get you started, we have created a tar file with sample formats.
+You'll need to create your own, but to get you started, we have created a tar file with sample formats located at root `~/pontus-vision`.

-Download this file [here is a sample tar file](/sample-secrets.tar.gz), and run
+You can download the file [here](/sample-secrets.tar.gz).

+To extract the secrets run:
 ```
-tar xzvf sample-secrets.tar.gz
+sudo tar xzvf sample-secrets.tar.gz
 ```
 <!--
 That should produce a directory structure similar to this: